 Lieutenant F. M. Powell remained in command of the fort for about two years.
-The post was then taken over by U.S. Army Colonel William S. Harney of the 2nd Dragoons who led an attack against Seminole Chief Chakaika in 1840.
-By 1842 the hostilities between the settlers and the Seminole had abated, and the troops departed.
+The post was then taken over by U.S. Army Colonel William S. Harney of the 2nd Dragoons, who led an attack against Seminole Chief Chakaika in 1840.
+By 1842 the hostilities between the settlers and the Seminole had decreased, and the troops departed.

-Colonel William F. English then established a plantation at the site and also he planned to develop a town called Miami.
-He advertised the site as ideal for settlement with glowing inducements, such as a description of its extraordinary fertility of the soil.
-By 1844 he had constructed two solid stone buildings including a house for himself and his family and the longhouse which was most likely used as slave quarters.
+Colonel William F. English then established a plantation at the site and planned to develop a town called Miami.
+He advertised the site as ideal for settlement with glowing inducements, such as a description of the extraordinary fertility of the soil.
+By 1844 he had constructed two solid stone buildings, including a house for himself and his family and the longhouse, which was most likely used as slave quarters.
 Colonel English abandoned his plantation during the California Gold Rush.

-The estate was seized by the U.S. Army as hostilities with the Seminole began again.
-At that time, more buildings were erected including stables, a blacksmith forge, a hospital, trading post, and a road from Miami to Fort Lauderdale was blazed.
+The U.S. Army seized the estate as hostilities with the Seminole began again.
+At that time, more buildings were erected, including stables, a blacksmith forge, a hospital, a trading post, and a road from Miami to Fort Lauderdale was blazed.
 The slave quarters were used as barracks.

-When the Third Seminole War came to an end in 1858, the site was left uninhabited yet again.
+When the Third Seminole War ended in 1858, the site was left uninhabited again.
 It was re-occupied by Union forces during the Civil War.
-Afterward, the tiny village of Miami began to grow and some of the buildings of the fort were razed while others were removed to other locations.
-In 1872, the remaining buildings with the exception of two stone buildings were destroyed by fire.
+Afterward, the tiny village of Miami began to grow, and some of the fort’s buildings were razed while others were removed to other locations.
+In 1872, the remaining buildings, except two stone buildings, were destroyed by fire.
 Afterward, the longhouse served as a post office, trading post, and temporarily as the Dade County Courthouse.

 The building served for many years as the headquarters of the Daughters of the American Revolution.
-Today, it continues to sit in Lummus Park at 404 NW 3rd Street in Miami.
+Today, it sits in Lummus Park at 404 NW 3rd Street in Miami.